 Like the Bonilla arrangement, teachers forgo higher salaries today in exchange for more lucrative benefits tomorrow.
 This approach reduces how much money states need to pay in salaries and provides teachers with the opportunity to make up, and maybe even exceed, the difference later through the pension fund.
 A win-win, right?

 Unfortunately, however, neither Bonilla nor teachers made out as well financially as one might have guessed.
 According to an estimate by ESPN last Bonilla Day, had he taken the money upfront and invested it, even with a conservative rate of return, he would have made more money.
-And for the Mets, they're still paying a 50 year-old man over $1 million a year.
+And for the Mets, they're still paying a retired 50 year-old over $1 million a year.

 Most teachers get a raw deal as well.
 In the current pension system it takes teachers on average 24 years to earn a pension as valuable as the money they invested themselves.
 Many teaches would be better off financially if they could take their pension payments as salary.
 Or alternatively, a defined-contribution (DC) plan such as a 401k plan would produce a more valuable retirement benefit for most teachers.